devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 This function will build your java project.
 #### Parameter:
 This function consist two parameter .
-1. 1st Parameter:
+1. First Parameter:
     - **Required**
     - **Type**- String
     - **Description**- The project directory, relative to workspace.
-2. 2nd Parameter:
+2. Second Parameter:
     - **Optional**
     - **Type**- Boolean
     - **Description**- Indicator whether tests should be run.
 Default is false.